 Question 4: What is the skill level of the team?

 It requires more engineering talent to build many apps out of one configurable project.
-If the team doesn’t have budget for at least a few experienced engineers to guide the development of such a system, it might be wise to build them as seperate apps.
+If the team doesn’t have the budget for at least a few experienced engineers to guide the development of such a system, it might be wise to build them as separate apps.

 In many cases though, this would indicate the budget is simply not sufficient to set this project up for success.